 At its core, Test‑Driven Development is a development rhythm built on a simple loop: write a test that fails (Red), write just enough code to make it pass (Green), then clean up the code (Refactor).
 This discipline ensures each piece of software is backed by a test from the outset and shifts the question from “How do I build this?” to “What behaviour do I want to verify?”1

-TDD is first and foremost a design tool.
-The red‑green‑refactor cycle creates a tight feedback loop that forces deliberate, small design decisions.
-By defining a testable expectation before implementation, you naturally create simpler, more focused functions and a maintainable architecture like the clean systems used at projects such as fluidwave.com.
+TDD creates a tight feedback loop that encourages deliberate, small design decisions.
+By defining a testable expectation before implementation, you naturally create simpler, more focused functions and a maintainable architecture.
+For examples of clean architectures in practice, see our workshops and code audits at Clean Code Guy: https://cleancodeguy.com.

 A Mindset Shift from Code‑First